Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 draft: true
 ---

-> In this article, we will discuss how we implement snapshot mode in our [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) library and how it works under the hood.
+-  In this article, we’ll look at how we implemented snapshot mode in our [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) PostgreSQL CDC library, and how it works under the hood.

 ## What is go-pq-cdc?

 * [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) is our PostgreSQL CDC _(Change Data Capture)_ library.
-It is based on [PostgreSQL's logical replication protocol](https://www.postgresql.org/docs/current/logical-replication.html).
+It is built on top of [PostgreSQL's logical replication protocol](https://www.postgresql.org/docs/current/logical-replication.html).
 It's a [Debezium](https://debezium.io/) alternative but in a better way in terms of resource consumption and performance [benchmarks](https://github.com/Trendyol/go-pq-cdc/tree/main/benchmark).

-* The CDC version of this library has been used in production for a year.
+* The CDC part of this library has been running in production for over a year.
 Thanks to [Serhat Karabulut](https://www.linkedin.com/in/serhat-karabulut/).
 He wrote this project and provided significant support throughout the entire process.

 * PostgreSQL to [Kafka](https://github.com/Trendyol/go-pq-cdc-kafka) and [Elasticsearch](https://github.com/Trendyol/go-pq-cdc-elasticsearch) connectors are also available and used in production.

+> Before we dive into the snapshot feature, let’s briefly cover a few key PostgreSQL concepts.

 ## What is logical replication?